Reading

 It is a good reminder of the consequences of our actions, that we live in a world that suffers not only because it is broken, but because we are too!

-Important not for our own boasting, not because of our own strength – But what we do is important because our King calls us to do as He commands.
+Not important for our own boasting, not because of our own strength or intellect or will – What we do is important because our King calls us to do as He commands.
 His word has the weight of importance as we carry out His will.

-Obedience is not to be a robotic action – It is a conscious decision to do what Jesus tells us.
+Obedience is not a robotic action – It is a conscious decision to do what Jesus tells us.

 Hallelujah, what a Saviour!